 Choose a letter and find subjects that start with the letter.
 Stick with that one letter, or try making your way through all of the letters one by one.
 Students can also find subjects that match their initials or the letters of their name.
 Older students might enjoy trying to find objects that look like letters, for example a hula-hoop could be the letter “O.” Another option might be to arrange several examples of an item into a letter shape such as a bunch of acorns to make the shape of the letter “A.” Once they've collected enough photos of letters they can spell words and messages and even arrange a collage on a program like Photoshop or Publisher (see examples created by a 10-year-old student under the next section).

 Pick a Theme

 There are a few simple “rules” of composition that even the youngest budding photographers can utilize.
 Showing them more than one composition method will allow them to vary their shots and expand their creativity.
 One such rule is the Rule of Thirds.
-Take a magazine or printing internet photo and draw a tic-tac-toe type set of lines onto in with a marker.
+Take a magazine or printed internet photo and draw a tic-tac-toe type set of lines on it with a marker.
 Have them take photos where the main subject is along any one of the lines (horizontal or vertical) or at the intersection of the lines.
 You can show them the photo here as an example.

 For more Composition Basics read our past blog post.

 These Are A Few of My Favorite Things…

 Create a list of favorites such as favorite snack, favorite toy, favorite color, favorite t-shirt and more.
 Then have your child photograph them one at a time, or as a set.
 Ask them to think of creative ways to display the item(s) so they aren’t just set out and photographed straight on.
 The reverse task can also be fun – photograph the things they don’t like.
 Don’t be surprised if they photograph things like dog poop, broccoli, and items used for household chores!